 Some countries have different sockets than back at your home.
 If you want to charge your laptop or phone, bring along a travel adapter.

 If you are travelling to a warmer city, pack some lighter clothes to deal with the hot sun.
 However, it is important that you dress moderately.
 This applies especially if you are planning to travel to a conservative or religious destination.
-Plus, there are certain family places where people might get offended with revealing clothes.
+Plus, there are certain family places where people might get offended by revealing clothes.
 Therefore, it is very important that you dress appropriately.
-Check local customs and standards, do your little research.
+Check local customs and standards, and do your little research.
 Similarly, if you are travelling to a cooler destination, pack warm clothes such as coats, socks, mufflers, etc.

 Check the weather and bring your clothes and other items according to it, like pack some sunscreen and a pair or two of shades if you are travelling to a hot country.
 And if it’s a colder place, pack some cold cream or a good moisturizer and warm clothes.

 Last up on this list of tips for a trip abroad is to ensure you are prepared for the worst.
 You might get an injury while travelling, or catch flu which is why you should always keep a pack of bandages in your travel bag along with basic medicines for a headache or nausea.
 Better to be prepared to seek out a pharmacy in a foreign country when unwell!

 Thoughts on these Planning and Preparations Tips for a Trip Abroad?